replicatedhq/troubleshoot.sh/docs/source/support-bundle/introduction.md

 description: "An introduction to the Support Bundle tutorial"
 ---

-This tutorial will walk you through defining a Supporrt Bundle that your customer can execute when something isn't working quite right.
+This tutorial will walk you through defining a Support Bundle that your customer can execute when something isn't working quite right.
 A support bundle will collect data from the cluster, redact sensitive fields, and then perform analysis on the data to provide remediation steps.

 ## Goals